 Setting up a white Christmas tree is perhaps the best way to exude the whimsical flair of winter in your home.
 Here are some tips on how to decorate a white tree:

 Decide on a Theme

-Another delightful theme is the winter wonderland look with snowflake and crystalline drop ornaments as main decorations.
+Another delightful theme is the winter wonderland look with snowflake, iridescent glass ornaments, and crystalline drop ornaments as main decorations.
 You can achieve this by adding cotton flocking to the tree and placing reindeer or ornaments depicting winter festivities.
 For a more sophisticated look, go for a gold-and-silver theme with tinsel and glittery or metal ornaments.
 Those with a bold streak can completely go out-of-the-box and use vibrant hues like purples and pinks.

 Choose Lights Wisely